hspayde/Class_Notes_2024/anthroNotes.md

 _e.g_ - Rulers/nobles, priests, warriors, merchants, **peasants**.

 #### **Class Transformations:**
 _Agricultural classes_ are transformed by emergence of capitalism and the Industrial Revolution in the 18<sup>th</sup> and 19<sup>th</sup> centuries.
 Happened first in Britain, then across Europe and the U.S., then Japan.
-Thisled to an _Advent of factories, wage-work, and production for markets_.
+This led to an _Advent of factories, wage-work, and production for markets_.

 These **transformations** led to prominent accounts by philosophers and early social scientists.
 A key thinker was ***Karl Marx***, a German philosopher in the mid-late 19<sup>th</sup> century.